 The EU is successfully reducing its emissions of greenhouse gases, but worldwide emissions are continuing to grow.
 Global energy-related emissions of carbon dioxide (CO2), the main greenhouse gas, reach new record levels each year.
-The concentration of CO2 in the atmosphere is increasing annually and is at its highest level for 650,000 years, scientific research shows.
+The concentration of CO2 in the atmosphere is increasing annually and is at its highest level for 800,000 years.

 The Kyoto Protocol, agreed in 1997 by countries participating in the UNFCCC, has taken a first step towards addressing these trends.
 The world's only legally binding treaty to reduce greenhouse gas emissions, it requires action only by developed countries, however.

-Besides not requiring action from developing countries, the Protocol's impact is further limited by the fact that it was never ratified by the United States, and Canada has since pulled out.
+Besides not requiring action from developing countries, the Protocol's impact is further limited because it was never ratified by the United States and Canada withdrew in 2012.

 By 2020 nearly two-thirds of the world's emissions will come from developing countries, it is projected.
-The EU has long argued that Kyoto should be succeeded by a global legal framework that requires action not only from all developed countries, which must continue to lead, but also from the major emerging economies in the developing world.
+The EU has long argued that Kyoto should be succeeded by a global legal framework that requires action not only from all developed countries - which must, however, continue to lead - but also from the major emerging economies in the developing world.

-A first attempt to agree a global climate regime failed in 2009.
-In 2011, however, it was agreed to launch negotiations on a global legal framework applicable to all countries.
-The new framework is to be adopted by 2015 and to enter force in 2020.
+The new agreement is to be adopted at the UN climate conference in Paris in December 2015 and to enter force in 2020.
 The EU wants a new Protocol that is ambitious, comprehensive and legally binding.

-Until 2020, the international climate regime will comprise – on top of the existing provisions of the UNFCCC - new rules, institutions and commitments that have resulted from the UN climate conferences held in Copenhagen (2009), Cancún (2010), Durban (2011) and Doha (2012).
-These commitments include voluntary emission pledges for 2020 that have been made by more than 90 countries to date, as well as commitments by developed countries to provide financial support to help developing countries adapt to climate change and limit their emissions.
+Until the new global agreement takes effect in 2020, the international climate regime will comprise – on top of the existing provisions of the UNFCCC - new rules, institutions, commitments and pledges that have resulted from the UN climate conferences held in Copenhagen (2009), Cancún (2010), Durban (2011), Doha (2012) and Warsaw (2013).

-Work is also under way at international level to raise the ambition level of global action before 2020 by identifying further actions that can be taken to reduce emissions further.
-This work covers all countries, whether they are part of the second Kyoto period or not.
+In addition, work is under way at international level to raise the ambition level of global action before 2020 by identifying further actions that can be taken to reduce emissions further.
+This work covers all countries.

 The fight against climate change is an important issue in the EU's bilateral relations with other countries in the developed and developing worlds alike.